couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 The user will be responsible for generating these, for example using the OpenAI Embeddings API.
 * The feature works with both global and scoped FTS indexes.

-We believe the most common vector search use-cases will be, in this order:
+SDK PM advises that the most common vector search use-cases are likely to be, in this order:

 * Performing a vector search in isolation (without a traditional FTS query).
-* "Hybrid query", where a SQL++ statement is used to also perform a vector search.
+* A SQL++ statement is used to also perform a vector search.
+  * This is just passed in the string statement and is expected to return the same query results JSON as at present, so from the SDK POV it's just a passthrough with no SDK modifications needed.
 * A vector search combined with a traditional FTS query.

 ## API